alang100/2023_Capstone_MANET/README.md

 The repository contains our final submission for our capstone project which was completed in May 2023.

 I was project lead and responsible for the coding and development of Phase 2 and Phase 3 of the project.
-The final project outcome was a High Distinction for all individuals in the team.
+The final project outcome was a High Distinction for all team members.

 ## Introduction and Description of the Project